DSXiangLi/DecryptPrompt/README.md

 - Emerging Ability of Large Language Models
 - Rethinking the Role of Demonstrations What Makes incontext learning work?
 - Chain of Thought Prompting Elicits Reasoning in Large Language Models
+- Can Explanations Be Useful for Calibrating Black Box Models

 ### Tunning Free Prompt
 - GPT2:Language Models are Unsupervised Multitask Learners